nagasudhirpulla/GridInformationSystem/README.md

 ## TODOs
 * Measurements UI layer pending
-* update menu items in auth partial for elements management
 * restrict substations changes in lines when there are connected elements like line reactors
 * Define control area and attach it to element
 * Model MSC, MSR, TCSC, STATCOM instead of compensator